Islandora-Collaboration-Group/ISLE/docs/install/install-production-new.md

 * You have already provisioned a remote ISLE hosts server and have documented its IP address.
   * You may have used the [ISLE Ansible script](https://github.com/Islandora-Collaboration-Group/ISLE-Ansible) to accomplish this.
-  * If doing this manually, please review the following to ensure the remote Staging ISLE host server has all dependencies e.g. CPU, memory and disk space prior to deploying the ISLE Staging environment profile for deploy
+  * If doing this manually, please review the following to ensure the remote Production ISLE host server has all dependencies e.g. CPU, memory and disk space prior to deploying the ISLE Production environment profile for deploy
     * [Hardware Requirements](host-hardware-dependencies.md)
     * [Software Dependencies](host-software-dependencies.md)
   * This server should be running at the time of deploy.